BlackHoods/BlackHoods.github.io/content/post/NgrBot/dropper_analisys.md

 #### Malicious code injection

-It searchs for all the process running under WoW64 to infect them.
-It just has load iexlorer to be sure to find some victim but it will do the same to all the posibles targets.
+It searches for all the process running under WoW64 to infect them.
+It just has load iexlorer to be sure to find some victim but it will do the same to all the possibles targets.
 In my case the first process it detects is iexplorer.exe with handler **0x10C**.
 The way to infect a process and execute the code is:

-* Loads in a remote process’ memory the input parameters that are goiung to be used by the malicious code:
+* Loads in a remote process’ memory the input parameters that are going to be used by the malicious code:

     * VirtualAllocEx:
 ![VirtualAllocEx](/assets/NgrBot/deployed/injection/VirtualAllocEx.png)